Soundproofing Industrial Noise

 We will begin with acoustical blanket enclosures.
 These highly-effective, custom made sound enclosures can both absorb and block sound.
 They can enclose just about anything that makes noise and are available for interior, exterior or high temperature applications.
-Similar in composition to the blanket enclosure, is the ABSC-25 AudioSeal® Combination Sound Blanket panel.
+Similar in composition to the blanket enclosure is the PrivacyShield® Dual-Sided Absorptive Soundproofing Blanket .
 Usually used to create a temporary wall barrier, these barrier blankets combine absorption with a mass loaded sound barrier.
 They can be hung from the ceiling, attached to metal or wood frames or attached to existing walls.
-Portable blanket screens provide an easy solution to set up temporary or semi-permanent enclosures around machines or work areas.
+PrivacyShield® Absorptive Soundproofing Blanket Partition provide an easy solution to set up temporary or semi-permanent enclosures around machines or work areas.

 To quiet noisy pipes and duct work, consider using AudioSeal® Pipe and Duct Wrap.
 The wrap provides a quilted absorber layer to decouple the sound barrier from the surface of the pipe or ducting.
 If you already have a layer of material to decouple the barrier layer, AudioSeal® Duct and Pipe Lag may be utilized.
 Once the pipe or ducting has been wrapped, the edges may be secured using AudioSeal® Lag Tape.

 Soundproofing industrial noise often requires reducing sound levels in the open spaces.
 Factories and manufacturing planes need to address overall sound pressure within a room.
 Not all machinery can be completely enclosed.
 AlphaFlex® PVC Ceiling Banners or hanging baffles can be very effective in large room industrial applications.
 Hung from the ceiling, these sound absorbing materials are very effective in reducing sound.
 Their main function is to lower the reverberation and echo within a space.
-This is achieved by absorbing the sound waves.
-This prevents sound from reflecting back from the ceiling.
+This prevents sound from amplifying back from the ceiling into the room.
 Lowering the reverberation time can contribute significantly to help reduce noise levels and sound pressure within a space.

 Likewise, acoustical wall panels are another type of product that reduce sound reflections and prevent sound from amplifying in a room.
 Metal wall panels provide abuse resistance in harsh industrial conditions.
 Thick acoustic foam, glued to the walls around machinery, can also help lower noise levels.
-If you need sound absorbing panels that are moveable and wipe-able, consider AQFA-10 Absorber Sound Blanket Panels.
-They can easily be hung using the factory installed grommets at the top of the panel.
+If you need sound absorbing panels that are moveable and wipe-able, consider AlphaSorb® Dual-Sided Absorptive Sound Blanket.
+They hang easily using the factory grommets at the top of the panel.